HMS Borage (K120): Service history

 From July 1942 onwards Borage served with close escort groups for convoys on the North Atlantic, Gibraltar and South Atlantic routes.
 In three years she helped guard more than 50 merchant convoys (outbound and homebound); from these just two ships were damaged and none were lost.
 Borage contributed to the safe and timely arrival of more than 1,000 merchant ships.
 In December 1943 she was part of the close escort to convoy JW 55B, which was subject to a failed attack resulting in the sinking of the German battleship Scharnhorst.

-With the end of hostilities Borage was decommissioned and in 1946 she was sold.
+With the end of hostilities Borage was decommissioned.

 Post-war service

 In 1946 Borage was sold to the Irish Naval Service where she was commissioned as LÉ Macha.
 She was scrapped in November 1970.